 Monitoring Compliance – Non Domestic

-10.1 The Engineer - Electrical (Maintenance) will ensure that all servicing is in line with the current regulations and that training is available on a regular basis to maintain staff competency.
+10.1 The Engineer - Electrical (Maintenance) will ensure that all non-domestic servicing is undertaken in line with the current regulations and that training is available on a regular basis to maintain staff competency within The Highland Council.

 10.2 Any contractor working on an electrical installation within the Highland Council estate will have to be registered with the relevant trade organisation.